-For acute pancreatitis or a flare-up, treatment often requires a hospital stay.
+For acute pancreatitis or a flare-up, you may need to stay in the hospital for treatment.
 Your exact treatment will depend on the cause of your chronic pancreatitis, how severe the symptoms are, and your physical condition.
 Acute treatments may include:

-- Being fed through a tube inserted through the nose into the stomach
+- Feeding through a tube through the nose into the stomach

-Chronic pancreatitis damages the insulin-producing cells of the pancreas, which may cause these complications:
+Chronic pancreatitis damages the insulin-producing cells of the pancreas.
+This may cause these complications:

-- Calcification of the pancreas, which means the pancreatic tissue hardens from deposits of insoluble calcium salts
+- Calcification of the pancreas.
+This means the pancreatic tissue hardens from deposits of calcium salts.

 - Kidney failure

-- Pseudocysts (build up of fluid and tissue debris)
+- Buildup of fluid and tissue debris (pseudocysts)

 - Pancreatic cancer

 The best way to prevent chronic pancreatitis is to drink only in moderation or not at all.
-Moderate alcohol drinking is usually considered to be no more than one drink per day for women and two drinks per day for men.
+Moderate alcohol drinking is considered to be no more than 1 drink per day for women and 2 drinks per day for men.
 Quitting smoking is also very helpful.